leopiresgoss/leopiresgoss/README.md

 # Hi there, I'm Leonardo 🙂

 - 💜 I'm learning at Microverse
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning Ruby on Rails
 - 💡 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with Webpack
+- 🤔 I’m looking for help with request testing in a Rails App using Devise
-- 💬 Ask me about CSS (especially about responsiveness issues)
+- 💬 Ask me about OOP Best Practices (I love them)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love arts and culture 🎭.
 I used to act as a hobby before studying programming